The PR industry is highly competitive. What are you doing to stand out? Start with learning the most important PR skills.

 The last way to think about data is to use it to inform your PR strategy.
 You must learn to use data and insights to uncover media opportunities and market white space.
 In other words, you can use the insights to inform your content strategy, paid social, and even a more extensive campaign or brand narrative.
 But, again, these aren’t just PR skills; they are skills for business.

-Good storytellers can take a complex issue and make it relatable and attractive to a journalist, reporters, influencers, and also an executive.
+Good storytellers can take a complex issue and make it relatable and attractive to journalists, reporters, influencers, and an executive.
 You will have to help your executives craft a story for the media, and this is one of the public relations skills you should master.

 For PR pros to be successful, they must build and nurture relationships.
-There’s a concept I heard years ago called reciprocal altruism, which means to “give without any expectation of receiving anything in return.”
-This is so much more than a public relations skill.
-It’s a life skill.
+A concept called reciprocal altruism—giving without expecting anything in return—is crucial.
+This is more than just a public relations skill; it’s a life skill and a key aspect of expertise in public relations.

 A recent PR analytics report states that 75% of PR pros say their technical skills are between “good” and “excellent.”
 However, they need to be excellent.
 PR pros must learn to use a media database, social listening technology, and media monitoring software.